 Because an independent contractor is like a small business owner, they have the benefit of writing off business expenses when tax season rolls around.

 We encourage reps to save year-round so they are prepared to pay their taxes once tax season rolls around.
 Additionally, we prep reps with filing best practices.
+Learn more about filing taxes with a 1099 here.

 How often is my child paid?